Author: Alexandre Côté, Vumetric Cybersecurity

 Although it can be argued that others assessment techniques can be used to satisfy the ISO 27001 requirements, penetration testing leaves no wiggle room and provides appropriate measures to address the identified risks, ensuring that the requirement is fully met.
 Other approaches, such as vulnerability assessment, only satisfies the A.12.6.1 requirement partially, as it is solely used to acquire information about the technical vulnerabilities.
 It does not provide the necessary measures to address the associated risks, making the compliance process less efficient and straightforward.

 Finally, penetration tests, unlike other similar techniques, will allow you to stay on top of the latest attack methods and get a reliable perspective on your cybersecurity risks.
-With that in mind, you will not only become compliant, but also make the whole process worthwhile, as you will have properly secured your systems from attackers.
+With that in mind, you will not only become compliant but also make the whole process worthwhile, as you will have properly secured your systems from attackers.

-Penetration Testing for GDPR Compliance
+GDPR Penetration Testing

 The GDPR framework (General Data Protection Regulation) is a set of legal guidelines put together by the European Union (EU) to protect their citizens’ data from unauthorized use and to give them full control over their privacy.
 Penetration testing is directly involved in the GDPR compliance process, as it allows organizations serving EU citizens to verify the security of their data processing systems, ensuring that they are compliant with the GDPR requirements.